testIT-WebTester/webtester2-core/documentation/chapters/annotation-post-construct-must-be.md

 ## Combination with @WaitUntil

-The `@Must` annotation can be used in combination with `WaitUntil`.
+The `@PostConstructMustBe` annotation can be used in combination with `WaitUntil`.
 This is especially useful in AJAX heavy applications where a fragment might be created with a short delay.

 **Example:**
 In this example the `widget` is checked as soon as `BarPage` is initialized.
 But `WaitUntil` will be triggered when invoking